fcampelo/EC-Bestiary/README.md

 ### More Info:
 If you liked this list, you should read the paper "[Metaheuristic: The Metaphor Exposed](http://onlinelibrary.wiley.com/doi/10.1111/itor.12001/epdf)", by Kenneth Söresen
 Do you need inspiration for your next Bioinspired algorithm?
-Check the [Daily Bio-heuristics bot](https://twitter.com/BioHeuristics)
+Check the [Daily Bio-heuristics bot](https://twitter.com/BioHeuristics) by Marco Scirea and Julian Togelius.

 ### License:
 This work is licensed under the Creative Commons CC BY-NC-SA 4.0 license (Attribution Non-Commercial Share Alike International License version 4.0): [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/)